RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/making-custom-hud.md

 Making custom HUD
 ============

-!!! danger
-    This feature is being redone, see [this GitHub pull request](https://github.com/RigsOfRods/rigs-of-rods/pull/2764) for details.
-    This page will mostly remain relevant for the new system.

 ## Fundamental Concepts

 The GUI is described in a Layout file (*.layout).
 It is an XML file format.